lucblassel/lucblassel.hugo/content/posts/regularization/index.md

 ```

 You will rememeber that the `@` operator is the `numpy` matrix multiplication operator, and for the regularization term we sum `theta` weight vector excluding the 1st element because we do not want to regularize the bias term.
-Then we just need to update the `compute_gradient` function to add the gradient vector (with a leading 0 to fill up the bias term):
+Then we just need to update the `compute_gradient` function to add the gradient vector (with a leading 0 to fill up the bias term, that we do not want to penalize):

 ```python
 def compute_gradient(theta, X, y, lambda_):